theupdateframework/pep-maximum-security-model/README.rst

 has a signature threshold of 1.
 Other verified identities may create new releases and satisfy the threshold.

-However, the [LV: I think this refers to the model, but maybe you should be explicit here - remind the reader and name the model or framework.] is flexible.
-A single project key may also be shared between machines or maintainers, if manual key management is preferred (e.g., ssh-copy-id).
+However, the current TUF signing tools are flexible;  a single project key may also be shared between machines if manual key management is preferred (e.g., ssh-copy-id).

 TUF's `repository`__ and `developer`__ tools: